 If you haven't already noticed, there are several different types of mortgage loans, including:

-- Conventional loans - A vanilla mortgage that isn't guaranteed or insured by a government agency.
+- Conventional loans - A mortgage that isn't guaranteed or insured by a government agency.

 - FHA loans - A loan insured by the Federal Housing Administration; allows you to do a down payment as low as 3.5%.

 - VA loans - A loan insured by the U.S. Department of Veterans Affairs; allows past and present members of the military and their families to get loans with a down payment as low as 0%.

 - USDA loans - A loan insured by the U.S. Department of Agriculture; allows people who are purchasing a home in an eligible rural area to get loans with a down payment as low as 0%.